miriamgrigsby/collision-conjecture-backend/README.md

 User can login or create a new account at which point, the game is available for play.
 Signing up automatically logs the user in.
 The user can choose between 3 difficulties and play through 3 levels.
 At the end of each game, the database is updated to save that game instance to the user, or updated depending on the level.
 The user can delete or update their user information, or delete any game at any point in the My Stats tab.
 The user can see all of their individual games as well as an average of all of their stats.
 All data persists refresh.
 The user can also logout.

-### Deciding the Level

-Each level varies in difficulty through the following properties:
-    Shark overall speed
-    number of sharks appended in the game time length of word on the shark

 ### Level 1

 Sharks begin to swim towards the diver.
 The objective is type the letters on the red shark.
 Each letter is checked for correctness and turns green upon meeting this condition.
 Once the whole word is correct, the shark is removed (no need to press enter), and the next shark turns red.
 Kill all the sharks on the screen before they reach the diver.
 Even if time runs out, you must kill all the sharks.